telerik/ajax-docs/controls/grid/functionality/grouping/group-by-expressions/declarative-definition.md

->note You can only set the **GroupByExpression** property of declaratively defined columns.
+>tip You can only set the **GroupByExpression** property of declaratively defined columns.
 >